citp/privacy-policy-historical/t/th/the/thenewsstar.com.md

-> *The following text is extracted and transformed from the thenewsstar.com privacy policy that was archived on 2014-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626090446id_/http%3A//www.thenewsstar.com/section/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thenewsstar.com privacy policy that was archived on 2015-03-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150319152045id_/http%3A//static.thenewsstar.com/privacy) for the most accurate reproduction.*

-# privacy | The News Star | thenewsstar.com
+# Privacy Policy | The News Star

-Last Updated: January 3, 2013

 We take seriously your interest in how your information is collected and used.
 Please read the following to understand about our privacy practices.

 This Privacy Notice discloses the privacy practices of our website, mobile site or app (the "Site").
 Specifically, it outlines the types of information that we gather about you while you are using the Site, and the ways in which we use and share this information.
 This Privacy Notice does not apply to any information you may provide to us, or that we may collect, offline and/or through other means (for example, at a live event, via telephone, or through the mail).

 Please read this Privacy Notice carefully.
-By visiting and using the Site, you agree that your use of our Site, and any dispute over our online privacy practices, is governed by this Privacy Notice and our [Terms of Service](http://www.thenewsstar.com/section/terms).
+By visiting and using the Site, you agree that your use of our Site, and any dispute over our online privacy practices, is governed by this Privacy Notice and our [Terms of Service](https://web.archive.org/terms/).
 Because the Web is an evolving medium, we may need to change our Privacy Notice at some point in the future, in which case we'll post the revised Privacy Notice on this website and update the "Last Updated" date to reflect the date of the changes.
 By continuing to use the Site after we post any such changes, you accept the Privacy Notice as modified.
 Your access of the Site for the limited and exclusive purpose of reviewing this Privacy Notice does not constitute your acceptance of this Notice unless you make any further access or use of our Site.

 ### Your California Privacy Rights